ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 ### Adding remotes to your local Git information

 For each additional remote source, you'll need to add a remote URL with [`git remote add`](https://git-scm.com/docs/git-remote).
-There are many ways to do this.
+There are many ways to do this[^gitremotes].

 The pure Git way of managing multiple remote sources is to take advantage of `git remote set-url --add` to add additional URLs to a single remote identifier.
 [This blog post](https://jeffkreeftmeijer.com/git-multiple-remotes/) details how to do that safely, to ensure only one primary remote is configured to `fetch`, while allowing `push` events to all others.

 An alternative option would be to initially create an additional remote like `git remote add other https://codeberg.org/ropensci/my-package`.
-You can then extend that with each additional remote URL with `set-url --add`.
+A single `git remote` can also be assigned to multiple URLs.
+The first must be set with `git add`, or `git set-url` to add or update the URL of an existing remote.
+Additional URLs can then be added to a single `git remote` by using `git set-url --add` followed by the name of the remote.
+For example, `git set-url --add other https://gitlab.com/ropensci/my-package` would then specify both the Codeberg and GitLab URLs with the single `other` remote.
-Running `git push other <branch>` will then push that branch to all remote URLs specified in `other`.
+Running `git push other <branch>` will then push that branch to both of these remote URLs.

-Yet another approach is to define a [custom command](https://stackoverflow.com/questions/60060217/how-do-i-make-custom-git-commands) for `git push` to call a local script.
+[^gitremotes]: Yet another approach is to define a [custom command](https://stackoverflow.com/questions/60060217/how-do-i-make-custom-git-commands) for `git push` to call a local script.
 This can be done by adding some "gitbin" directory to a default system `PATH` variable (in `.bashrc`, for example, as `export PATH="$PATH:$HOME/.gitbin"`).
 Git will automatically recognize any scripts within `$PATH` named with the prefix "git-".
 It is best to name locally-defined Git commands differently to standard Git commands.